 An experienced Wisconsin OWI attorney will help you meet this deadline to avoid the potential penalties, including risking suspension of your driving privileges and/or license.

-How Can I Fight to Keep My Driver's License?
+How Can I Fight to Keep My License?

-There may also be factors surrounding your arrest which may give cause for the courts to dismiss your case.
+There may also be factors surrounding your arrest that may give cause for the courts to dismiss your case.

 To ensure you are taking advantage of all opportunities to retain your driving privileges while defending against any charges relating to operating a vehicle while under the influence of an intoxicant, as well as exploring all avenues to defend against the charges your face, contact a knowledgeable attorney specializing in OWI defense.